2016 Little League World Series: International bracket

-Consolation games
+Crossover games

-Teams that lose their first two games get to play a crossover game against a team from the other side of the bracket that also lost its first two games.
-These games are labeled Game A and Game B.
+Teams that lost their first two games played a crossover game against a team from the other side of the bracket that also lost its first two games.
+These games were labeled Game A and Game B. This provided teams who were already eliminated the opportunity to play a third game.

 Third place game

 This consolation game is played between the loser of the United States championship and the loser of the International championship.